Dr. Brissett has been elected President of the American Academy of Facial and Plastic Surgeons

 Turbinates are the 2 bones that pass through the nasal passages, located on either side of the nasal cavity and near the septum.
 They are responsible for warming and moisturizing air as it flows through the nose, but if the inferior turbinates become enlarged, a nasal flow block can occur.
 This can impact breathing and cause chronic sinus infections, sleep apnea, and nose bleeding.
 Houston, TX double board-certified facial plastic surgeon, Dr. Anthony E. Brissett, can perform turbinate reduction surgery to minimize the size of the turbinates to restore normal function.
 This surgery is also performed in conjunction with septoplasty, a surgery that repairs a crooked or deviated septum, which can also affect breathing.

-Turbinate reduction, also known as turbinate surgery, offers several benefits for individuals suffering from nasal congestion and related breathing difficulties.
+If you're like many patients, you may have questions about the pros and cons of turbinate reduction surgery.
+Generally speaking, the potential positive results of turbinate reduction far outweigh the potential downsides.
 By targeting and reducing the size of the turbinates, which are structures within the nasal cavity that help warm, humidify, and filter incoming air, this procedure can significantly improve nasal airflow.
 The primary advantage of turbinate reduction is the alleviation of chronic nasal congestion, allowing individuals to breathe more easily and comfortably.
 Additionally, turbinate reduction can contribute to better sleep quality, reduced snoring, and decreased incidence of sinus infections.

 • Have breathing issues